 Facts about the US Chemical Industry

 As talk turns to a post Brexit era, with potential trade deals a plenty across the Atlantic, it’s interesting to understand, given its worth to the UK economy, both the size and scale of the US Chemical industry.
+Here are a few facts about the US Chemical Industry.

 Chemical output value, including pharmaceuticals, was worth more than $765 billion (bn) in 2017.
 This makes the US the largest national producer of chemical products globally.
 Looking at value added by US chemical manufacturing, this figure sits at around $354 bn.